NCG-Leiden/NCG-Leiden.github.io/connections2024/index.md

 | Mar 5 | Snellius 4.01 |
 | Mar 12 | Snellius 4.01 |
 | Mar 19 | New Gorlaeus BM 2.26 |

+---

+## Outline

+### Lecture 1

+- 1st-order differential calculus of a spectral triple, connections.
+- The abstract picture and the universal differential calculus, its failure.
+- The junk forms
+- 2nd-order differential calculus of a spectral triple, curvatures.
+- Non-junk factoid.